phasza/cucumber-wiremock-example/README.md

 #### 4. **Inject a third-party service, which is not a bean**
 If you want to consume a service from a third party library, which is not a micronaut bean you have two options: wrap it in a bean class (or provider etc.), register it as singleton.

-Let's assume we want to create a service from the `java.util.Random()` class.
+Let"s assume we want to create a service from the `java.util.Random()` class.
 * **Wrap it in a bean class**
 This is pretty straight forward:
 ```java